lhu540507/lhu540507/README.md

 A 14-year-old student from Taiwan and yes jobless-final-boss i know

 Currently diving deep into the Linux kernel, My coding skills still <strong> SUCK </strong>, but hopefully I'll compile successfully before Claude replaces me.

+recently im learning the GUP-fast lockless shi

 I don't really push much here.
-This account is basically dead.
+This account is basically dead. most of my repo are private , oh im sorry  , not most of them its all of them my repos are mostly about linux kernel notes and some toys
 </p>

 <h2> Languages i use</h2>